 However, in order to obtain protection under any of these laws, it must first be shown that the employer had knowledge of the pregnancy.
 In short, employer knowledge creates protected status.
 Thus, it is recommended that the employer pregnancy reveal should be done as soon as the expectant mother is comfortable.

 An astute observer once said, “Months have an average of 30 days, except the 9th month of pregnancy which has about 1,000 days.”

 The most important thing to know during the third trimester, from an employment law perspective, is maternity leave.
 The same laws discussed previously, PDLL, CFRA and FMLA, apply to maternity leave.
-Maternity leave laws can be complicated, so here is summary of key things to know:
+Maternity leave laws can be complicated, so here is a summary of key things to know:

 PDLL runs concurrently with leave taken under the FMLA but not with CFRA.
 Rather, CFRA leave and pregnancy disability leave are two separate and distinct rights that employees have under California law.
 What this means is that the 12 weeks of CFRA leave can be taken after the four months of PDLL.
 If the maximum amount of both types of leave is taken, the total leave entitlement will be four months plus 12 workweeks (four months of pregnancy disability leave under the PDLL, of which 12 weeks may also be FMLA leave plus 12 workweeks of CFRA leave).

 However, it should be noted that an employee is only entitled to use the maximum amount of pregnancy disability leave if she was actually disabled by pregnancy for four months, and is entitled to the CFRA leave only if she meets CFRA eligibility rules and has not previously used the CFRA leave for another purpose.
-In other words, a leave of absence of morning sickness may reduce the post-deliver leave.
+In other words, a leave of absence of morning sickness may reduce the post-delivery leave.